hmmachko/TcellEpitopeComparisons/README.rst

 7. We compare the rate of epitope substitution to nonepitope substitution for M1 and NP.
 A summary plot that contains all the values of this epitope to nonepitopesubstitution rate is also constructed.
 The calculations are completed by  ``calcavemutationantigenicnonantigenic.py`` and the plotting by ``plotavemutationepitopetononepitope.py``.

-8. To test if positive selection in M1 and NP epitopes, we perform dN/dS analysis using datamonkey.
-We plot our analysis looking at the proportion of epitope vs nonepitope sites with dN/dS >1.
+8. To test for positive selection in M1 and NP epitopes, we perform dN/dS analysis using `Datamonkey`_.
+We ran two types of dN/dS analysis: `FUBAR`_ (empirical Bayes method) and `FEL`_ (maximum likelihood method).
+For both analyses, we used both the aligned cDNA sequences and the maximum clade credibility tree from `BEAST`_.
+A REV substitution model was specified for `FEL`_.
+The output from `Datamonkey`_ is saved to the dnds folder.
+We calculate and plot the proportion of epitope vs nonepitope sites with dN/dS >1.
+We also plot the percentage of sites for which there was strong statistical support for dN/dS being greater than one (posterior probability > 0.95 for `FUBAR`_; P-value < 0.05 for `FEL`_).
 There is also a cumulative density plot of the dN/dS values for epitope vs nonepitope sites.
-This analysis is completed by ``simplifytree.py``, which simplifies the maximum clade credibility tree used as input to datamonkey and``dndsanalysis.py``, which creates the plots.
+This analysis is completed by ``simplifytree.py``, which simplifies the maximum clade credibility tree used as input to `Datamonkey`_ and``dndsanalysis.py``, which creates the plots.

-9. We develop another measure to detect positive selection by calculating how many epitopes are contained in an average substitution (called f).
+9. We develop another measure to detect positive selection by calculating how many epitopes are contained in an average substitution (denoted as f).
 We do this for human and swine for the whole tree and just the trunk.
 We evaluate if human influenza has more epitopes changing than swine in a substitution by computing fhuman/fswine.
 We also assess if the trunk has an enrichment of epitope-altering substitutions in comparison to the tree by computing ftrunk/ftree.
 We evaluate significance of these comparisons by making null distributions and calculating p-values.
 This is done by ``fanalysis.py`` (calculates f values and randomized f values) and ``fplots.py`` (makes summary plots of f values, fhuman/fswine, and ftrunk/ftree and records p-values).